Skip to main content

 class RampViewController

 This is the main view that you present to your user.
 You should initialize it using RampViewController.init(configuration: Configuration).
 This method will throw an error if Configuration is invalid.
-To receive callbacks from Ramp, set the delegate variable of Ramp view controller to a class that conforms to RampDelegate protocol.
+To receive callbacks from Ramp Network, set the delegate variable of Ramp Network view controller to a class that conforms to RampDelegate protocol.

-To present the Ramp view controller, use UIViewController.present(_:animated:completion:) method.
-This is the only supported method - if you use any other, some aspects of Ramp may not work.
+To present the Ramp Network view controller, use UIViewController.present(_:animated:completion:) method.
+This is the only supported method - if you use any other, some aspects of Ramp Network may not work.

 protocol RampDelegate